Are You Ready for SEO in 2019?

 ‘How to’ videos are extremely popular because they give viewers something to take away, something they can use.

 You don’t have to spend a fortune on videos, but they do need to be professional – well lit, stable camerawork, good sound quality, and so on.
-Bear in mind that the content you put out there represents your business, even if it’s being hosted elsewhere, so make sure anything you create fits your brand style.
+Bear in mind that the content you put out there represents your business, even if it’s being hosted elsewhere, so make sure anything you create fits your brand style – if you don’t want to do it yourself, we’re a video marketing agency, so let us help.

 In previous years, mobile optimisation has primarily been around making sure you have a responsive website so that it’s usable on mobile.
 But with Google’s ‘mobile first’ focus, creating a responsive website is only step one.